adrianotavares/javaplaygroung/README.md

 # Java Playground

 Welcome to the Java Playground!
-This project is dedicated to studying algorithms in Java.

 ## Objective

-The main objective of this project is to explore and understand various algorithms implemented in Java.
+This project is dedicated to algorithms in Java.
+The main objective is to explore and understand various algorithms to improove problem solving skill.

 ## Content